Iraq country brief

 Trade and Investment

 Historically, Australia's primary commercial interest in Iraq has been wheat, which it has exported to Iraq for over 50 years.
-Australia’s wheat exports to Iraq in 2013-14 were valued at $313 million.
-A further $7 million in dairy products was exported to Iraq in 2013-14.
+Wheat was by far the largest Australian export to Iraq in 2018 - 2019, valued at $176.4 million.
+Additionally, over $9 million in dairy products were exported to Iraq in 2018 - 2019.

-The Australian and Iraqi Governments continue to work to broaden bilateral trade relations.
-In 2007, Iraq announced the opening of an Iraq Trade Liaison Office in Canberra and the appointment of a senior trade official to Australia.
-At the same time, The Australian Embassy in Baghdad and Austrade continue to facilitate commercial links between Australia and Iraq.
+The Australian and Iraqi Governments remain committed to broadening bilateral trade relations.
+The Australian Embassy in Baghdad and Austrade facilitate commercial links between Australia and Iraq.